EightFold24/pwa-training/02-JavaScript/03-objects/01-object/README.md

 };
 ```

 ...But what if we want to make constant object properties?
 So that `user.age = 25` would give an error.
 That's possible too.
-We'll cover it in the chapter <info:property-descriptors>.

 ## Cloning and merging, Object.assign